 Mati Diop was deep into postproduction on her film Atlantics when she found out she had been accepted into the competition lineup in Cannes.
-"I was very happy, but at the same time, it really took me a little bit of time to process my feelings because I felt a mixture of apprehension and joy," says Diop, 36, who spoke with THR from Paris, sometimes using a translator as she vacillated between her native French and English.
-"I began to ask some questions like, was my film really being accepted for what it was?
+“I was very happy, but at the same time, it really took me a little bit of time to process my feelings because I felt a mixture of apprehension and joy,” says Diop, 36, who spoke with The Hollywood Reporter from Paris, sometimes using a translator as she vacillated between her native French and English.
+“I began to ask some questions like, was my film really being accepted for what it was?
 Was it being heard for what it had to say?
-Or was the fact that I'm a woman filmmaker also a factor that played in this process?"
+Or was the fact that I’m a woman filmmaker also a factor that played in this process?”

-Diop is one of four female directors in the festival's 21-film lineup, still a low percentage but a marked improvement from recent years, when the festival came under fire for its lack of female representation.
-Her inclusion marks another significant milestone: She is the first black female director to be accepted into the competition lineup in the festival's 72-year history — a fact Diop was not aware of until she saw it reported online.
-"I discovered it myself, reading the article," she says.
-"It was a rather odd experience for me because I approached it almost as somebody learning this, as an outsider.
-What I represent exceeds me and does not belong to me."
+Diop was one of four female directors in the festival’s 21-film lineup, still a low percentage but a marked improvement from recent years, when the festival came under fire for its lack of female representation.
+Her inclusion marked another significant milestone: She was the first black female director to be accepted into the competition lineup in the festival’s 72-year history — a fact Diop was not aware of until she saw it reported online.
+“I discovered it myself, reading the article,” she says.
+“It was a rather odd experience for me because I approached it almost as somebody learning this, as an outsider.
+What I represent exceeds me and does not belong to me.”

 Diop’s father (jazz musician Wasis Diop) is from Senegal and her mother is French.
 Diop was born and raised in Paris, although she visited Senegal often as a child.
 “In France, we have a very different relationship in terms of defining blackness.
 I’m not called black — I’m called a Frenchwoman,” she says.
 “But I have noticed that in America, as soon as you have a little — even 10 or 20 percent of blackness — you become black.
 Being black is not something I think about every day when I wake up.
 I don’t think of myself as white or as black.
 I just think about me as me.”